-The fourth paragraph of the definition of "Replacement Value" lists certain costs or gains that may be taken into account.
-The listed items are derived from either "Market Quotation" or "Loss".
-The listed items must be taken into account "without duplication".
+The fourth paragraph of the definition of “Replacement Value” lists certain costs or gains that may be taken into account.
+The listed items are derived from either “Market Quotation” or “Loss”.
+The listed items must be taken into account “without duplication”.

-4. Housekeeping Matters.
-Part IV of Annex 8 deletes the definitions of "Loss", Market Quotation" and Reference Market-makers" from a Master Agreement, but it preserves those terms to the extent they are used outside Sections 5 and 6 of the Master Agreement for purposes of an Annex, a Schedule or a Confirmation.
+Housekeeping Matters.
+Part IV of Annex 8 deletes the definitions of “Loss”, “Market Quotation” and “Reference Market-makers” from a Master Agreement, but it preserves those terms to the extent they are used outside Sections 5 and 6 of the Master Agreement for purposes of an Annex, a Schedule or a Confirmation.